aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ott-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to ODS in Android Applications or Online App" h2="Export OTT to ODS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to ODS conversion is a useful feature for Android applications.
+OTT (OpenDocument Text) is a file format used for text documents, while ODS (OpenDocument Spreadsheet) is a file format used for spreadsheets.
+By converting OTT to ODS, users can access the text documents in a spreadsheet format, making it easier to view and edit the data.

+<h2>How Aspose.Total Helps for OTT to ODS Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate OTT to ODS conversion feature inside your android applications.
-Firstly, you can convert OTT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to ODS.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate OTT to ODS conversion feature inside Android applications.
+It includes Aspose.Words for Android via Java, a feature-rich document manipulation and conversion API, and Aspose.Cells for Java, a powerful spreadsheet manipulation API.

+Using Aspose.Words for Android via Java, you can convert OTT to HTML.
+Then, using Aspose.Cells for Java, you can convert HTML to ODS.
+This way, you can easily convert OTT to ODS without any hassle.
+Moreover, Aspose.Total for Android via Java also provides a wide range of features such as document conversion, document manipulation, spreadsheet manipulation, and more.

+Overall, Aspose.Total for Android via Java is a great solution for integrating OTT to ODS conversion feature inside Android applications.
+It provides a comprehensive suite of APIs that can be used to easily convert OTT to ODS.
+Moreover, it also provides a wide range of features that can be used to manipulate and convert documents and spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}